 Not only that, Instagram allows customers to tag your products too.
-If a customer is using your product in a post, they tag the product, and drive traffic to your website.
+If a customer uses your product in a post, they tag it and drive traffic to your website.

 Also, put your business on the shopping tab, a section designed to discover new products and brands.

 Keep Up with App Updates and New Features